snw35/le-certbot/README.md

 ### With a companion webserver

-Please see my [le-docker](https://github.com/snw35/le-docker) repository for the docker-compose file that will automatically deploy this image alongside my [le-nginx](https://github.com/snw35/le-nginx) proxy container.
+Please see [le-docker](https://github.com/snw35/le-docker) for the docker-compose file that will automatically deploy this image alongside the [le-nginx](https://github.com/snw35/le-nginx) proxy container.

-The advantage this will give you is that [le-nginx](https://github.com/snw35/le-nginx) has been configured to redirect all traffic to port 443 while still allowing through the letsencrypt challenges, so you will have working port 80 -> 443 redirection.
+The [le-nginx](https://github.com/snw35/le-nginx) proxy has been configured to redirect all traffic to port 443 (HTTPS) while still allowing through the letsencrypt challenges.

 ### Standalone